How to Write the Perfect Christmas Wish List

 This allows you to compile your list and share it with all your friends and family members with the click of a button.
 Just make sure there are no spelling errors or typos that could cause confusion before you share it.

 Don’t let your loved ones guess at what you want.
-Instead, use the guide above to create the perfect Christmas wish list.
+Instead, use the guide above to create the perfect Christmas list.

 The Giftwhale Team